millenc/dotfiles/README.md

 1. Clone this repo into `~/.dotfiles` (important to keep this name, as some paths are hardcoded to it).
 2. `mv` into the folder and run the `bootstrap.sh` script.

+## Credit

+The i3 configuration is based on the [i3-starter-pack](https://github.com/addy-dclxvi/i3-starterpack) sample repo.